A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Introduction

 The finite element method (FEM) is commonly used to discretize partial differential equations (PDEs), due to its generality, rich selection of elements adapted to specific problem types, and wide availability of commercial implementations.
 At a high level, a FE analysis code takes as input the domain boundary, the boundary conditions, and the governing equations of the phenomena of interest, and computes the solution everywhere in the domain.

+As an initial step in this procedure, the domain typically has to be discretized in a finite collection of elements.
+Many choices are possible, ranging from unstructured grids of tetrahedra to perfectly regular grids of cubes.
+Despite the large amount of research on mesh generation, we were unable to find a systematic study answering a basic question: ``What are the practical pros and cons of using unstructured (triangular/tetrahedral) or structured (quadrilateral/hexahedral/grids) discretizations for commonly used elliptic PDEs?''.

+This question is critical to inform the development of meshing algorithms: while tetrahedral meshes are easier to generate automatically, hexahedral meshes (i.e., meshes that are composed of only deformed cubes) are much more difficult to adapt to objects with complex geometries, while maintaining high mesh quality.
+One of the arguments motivating development of these more complex algorithms is a common belief that hexahedral elements yield better accuracy for a given computational cost (see the introduction of, e.g., \cite{Lyon:2016,Guo:2020:PolyCube,Bernard:2016}).

+The overall aim of our work is to provide an extensive benchmark for comparing the performance of FE pipelines, including \revisionn{automatic} meshing, FE basis construction, and algebraic system solvers, on a set of most common \revisionn{elliptic} PDEs and a set of realistic geometries.
+As an immediate application, we explore the performance of widely used families of elements, coupled with standard solvers, on a large set of meshes generated using currently available meshing algorithms.

-In this work, we introduce a large-scale study to systematically compare several common choices of FEM discretizations on a set of benchmark problems.
-We consider three types of volumetric discretizations: \emph{unstructured} collection of tetrahedral elements, \emph{semi-structured} collection of hexahedral elements, and regular hexahedral lattices.
-In our study, we compare the efficiency of different elements, i.e., how much time is typically required to obtain a solution with given accuracy with different element types, focusing \emph{on automatically generated meshes}.
+More specifically, we compare the \emph{efficiency} of different elements, that is, how much time is typically required to obtain a solution with a given accuracy for different element types on automatically generated unstructured meshes, on manually and automatically generated semi-structured meshes, and on regular lattices.

-For all cases, we consider standard Lagrangian bases~\cite{szabo1991finite, ciarlet2002finite} of varying degrees, in addition to serendipity~\cite{Zienkiewicz:2005:TFE} elements (for hexahedra only), which are by far the most popular brick element used in commercial FEM systems.
+We consider standard Lagrangian bases~\cite{szabo1991finite,ciarlet2002finite} of varying degrees, as well as serendipity~\cite{Zienkiewicz:2005:TFE} elements (for hexahedra only), which are by far the most popular brick element.
 Finally, we perform several comparisons using spline-based elements~\cite{Hughes:2005:IAC}, which have recently gained popularity in the IsoGeometric Analysis (IGA) community.
+While this clearly does not reflect the broad range of existing element types and PDEs in the literature, it includes the most popular general-purpose elements currently used in commercial and open-source FE systems. \revisionn{For solving the resulting linear systems, we consider both state of the art direct~\cite{code:pardiso-a} and iterative solvers~\cite{code:hypre}}.